Poland backtracks on Supreme Court law contested by EU

 WARSAW (Reuters) - Poland’s ruling Law and Justice party (PiS) proposed a legislative amendment on Wednesday backtracking on Supreme Court reforms at the center of its conflict with the European Union over democratic standards.

-In October the European Court of Justice said in an injunction, which carries no right to appeal, that Poland has to suspend an overhaul of the Supreme Court.
+In October the European Court of Justice said in an injunction that Poland had to suspend an overhaul of the Supreme Court, which effectively allowed the PiS to hand-pick top judges.

 A justification of the draft amendment to the Supreme Court was published on the Polish parliament’s website on Wednesday.
 “The amendment constitutes an execution of the European Court of Justice injunction,” it said.

+Part of a sweeping overhaul of the judiciary, the reforms passed in July forced some top court judges into early retirement.
+The PiS said the changes were needed to make the courts more efficient, ignoring a series of EU warnings to backtrack.

+The law lowered the retirement age of judges to 65 from 70.
+Since its implementation, over 20 Supreme Court judges — around one-third of the total — have been forced to quit.

 Reporting by Agnieszka Barteczko; Editing by Justyna Pawlak and David Stamp